Invoices-Manager/Invoices-Manager-Windows/README.md

 ## How to Download:
 Go to the "Releases" and download any version. (for security the latest one).  <br/>
-Or [press here](https://github.com/Invoices-Manager/Invoices-Manager-Windows/releases/download/InvoicesManager-Vers-1.2.2.1/InvoicesManager_WindowsX86.zip) to download if you want the latest one (normal) <br/>
+Or [press here](https://github.com/Invoices-Manager/Invoices-Manager-Windows/releases/download/InvoicesManager-Vers-1.2.3.0/InvoicesManager_WindowsX86.zip) to download if you want the latest one (normal) <br/>
-Or [press here](https://github.com/Invoices-Manager/Invoices-Manager-Windows/releases/download/InvoicesManager-Vers-1.2.2.1/InvoicesManager_WindowsX86_Standalone.zip) to download if you want the latest one (standalone) <br/>
+Or [press here](https://github.com/Invoices-Manager/Invoices-Manager-Windows/releases/download/InvoicesManager-Vers-1.2.3.0/InvoicesManager_WindowsX86_Standalone.zip) to download if you want the latest one (standalone) <br/>

 ## Features:
 ✔️ Clean and modern UI<br/>
 ✔️ User friendly / beginner friendly<br/>
 ✔️ BackUp function<br/>
+✔️ Built in notebook<br/>
 ✔️ Auto BackUp function<br/>
 ✔️ Many filter methods<br/>
 ✔️ File database is optimal so that other programs can also use it<br/>